Hayatiiii/UI-Components/README.md

 A collection of various user interface web components built with JavaScript

 ## Programs
-Here is the list of the programs :
+Here is the list of the components :